paulatz/Vivaldi-Breeze/README.md

 Tweaks to the Vivaldi browser to match KDE/Plasma Breeze theme.
-In order to add these tweaks to Vivaldi, place the CSS files in a new folder, then go to vivaldi://experiments/ and enable "Allow for using CSS modifications", finally in vivaldi://settings/ got to Custom UI Modifications and select the folder above.
+In order to add these tweaks to Vivaldi, place the CSS files in a new folder, then go to vivaldi://experiments/ and enable "Allow for using CSS modifications", finally in vivaldi://settings/ got to Custom UI Modifications and select the folder that you just created.

 1. tabs.css: change the look of tabs to match more closely the one of KDE.
 Should be used with a theme with the following settings
 (you can use the accent color or not according to your taste)